coreinfrastructure/best-practices-badge/criteria.md

   The rationale for considering but not implementing the criterion MUST be documented to acquire a badge.
-- The term RECOMMENDED is used instead of SHOULD when the criterion must be considered, but we expect that the the valid reasons to ignore a criterion are even more common than for SHOULD.
+- The term RECOMMENDED is used instead of SHOULD when the criterion must be considered, but we expect that the the valid reasons to not implement a criterion are even more common than for SHOULD.
-  Often a criterion is stated as something that SHOULD be done, or is RECOMMENDED, because the costs or difficulties of doing so can sometimes circumstances be high.
+  Often a criterion is stated as something that SHOULD be done, or is RECOMMENDED, because its costs or difficulties can sometimes be high.
-- The term MAY mentions one way something can be done, e.g., as an example to help implementers or to make it clear what the requirement means.
+- The term MAY mentions one way something can be done, e.g., to make it clear that the described approach is acceptable.
 - The phrase "we suggest" is a suggestion, but not a requirement.

 We assume that you are already familiar with